Invarion/invarion-docs/docs/rapidpath/the-tools-palette/road-tools/other-road-tools/road-infrastructure-tools.md

 - Select the **Island** tool from the Infrastructure tab in the tools palette
 - Start your island at the smallest corner, click once to start drawing
-- Move in either a clockwise, or anti-clockwise order, clicking at each of your island's corner points (**Note**: Remember, you can hold **SHIFT** to keep the corners of your island perfectly straight)
+- Move in either a clockwise, or anti-clockwise order, clicking at each of your island's corner points (**Note**: Remember, you can hold **Shift** to keep the corners of your island perfectly straight)
 - When you have placed your last point, right click to stop drawing, and then right click to drop the Island tool

     ![The_Island_Tool_verses_Polygon_Tool](./assets/The_Island_Tool_verses_Polygon_Tool.png)